 Diagnose using stool culture and serotyping; a rapid dipstick test is helpful in identifying outbreaks in remote areas.

 Rehydration is critical; oral rehydration solution is adequate for most cases, but patients with severe volume depletion require IV fluids.

-Give infected adults doxycycline or azithromycin (TMP/SMX for children) pending results of susceptibility testing.
+Give infected adults doxycycline or azithromycin (for pregnant women and children) pending results of susceptibility testing.